 These blog posts are incredibly valuable (in fact, we have created a few like them), but like so many pieces of content out there, they tell you how to do something without actually…well telling you how to do it.
 Finding out your buyers goals is an important step to take, but discovering those goals doesn’t mean anything if you don’t understand why they are there in the first place.

 Here is where we can all learn a lesson from Jared Leto.
 Marketing has always and will always be about connecting with your potential customers; discovering how and why they buy the things they buy.
-But information is nothing if you don't know how to apply.
+But information is nothing if you don’t know how to apply it.
 Once you know everything there is to know about your buyers, you need to do one final thing: get into character.
 Like an actor, you need to take everything you know about your buyer persona and attach an empathetic understanding to it.

 Let’s say you are the marketing director for a college.
 Your average buyer is a high school senior and a concern they have is paying for college.
 You might think, well with that challenge in mind, I will create easily digestible content centered around our financial aid and scholarship opportunities.
 Maybe a blog post highlighting your opportunities, or a content offer taking students through the steps of applying for financial aid.
 These are good thoughts, and you will probably create some quality content by addressing this concern.
 However, if you want to create content that blows your buyers away, you need to go past the simple problem; you need to ask why the problem is there, how the problem makes your buyer feel, and if there are any unique solutions you can offer beyond the norm.
 So let’s step into our buyer’s shoes.